 Hannah of Corner Cottage Bakery has got her Christmas hat on and come up with these festive and perky little Apricot Chilli Florentines.

-With many ideas spinning around her head, Alex of Dear Love Blog eventually settled on Chipotle Brownies – on my continual quest for the ultimate brownie, I’m wondering if this might just be it.
+Alex of Dear Love Blog had many ideas spinning around her head.
+Eventually, she settled on Chipotle Brownies.
+On my continual quest for the ultimate brownie, I’m wondering if this might just be it?

-Michele of Food, Football and a Baby took the chilli theme most literally and made this beautifully rich coloured Mexican chunky vegetable chili with dark chocolate
+Michele of Food, Football and a Baby took the chilli theme most literally.
+She made this beautifully rich coloured Mexican chunky vegetable chili with dark chocolate

-Suelle of Mainly Baking is well seasoned in cooking with chilli and chocolate.
-Unhappy with the cookies she made as her first attempt, however, she put her thinking cap on and came up with this ingenious Chocolate, Cherry and Chilli Tart.
+Suelle of Mainly Baking is a well seasoned chilli and chocolate cook.
+She made cookies for her first attempt, but was unhappy with the result.
+I suspect we would have been more than happy to tuck in.
+However, she put on her thinking cap and came up with this ingenious Chocolate, Cherry and Chilli Tart.